ablackwellb/the-landscape/DESIGN_PRINCIPLES.md

 A tool this close to a person's pain has exactly one honest posture: a mirror, not an oracle.
 Every rejected feature above was rejected because it would have made the tool the author of the person's story instead of a surface that reflects it.
 The belief that hard seasons can deepen a life may be true, but it is a belief a person is free to find in their own terrain, never a conclusion the terrain is engineered to hand them.

 The measure of this design is not what it can compute.
 It is that a person can stand in front of their whole life.
-The valleys at true depth and the path is unbroken.
+The valleys remain at their true depth, and the path remains unbroken.
 Everything they will see there is theirs and theirs alone.